OrderLab/tcconfig/README.rst

 Example
 -------

+To display the underlying tc commands for adding a delay of 300ms and packet loss rate of 35% to a host named pano2.

 .. code:: console

    # ./tcset --delay 300 --loss 35 --network pano2 --tc-command

-will display the underlying tc commands for adding a delay of 300ms and packet loss rate of 35% to a host named pano2.
 To actually apply these commands remove the ``--tc-command``:

 .. code:: console

    # ./tcset --delay 300 --loss 35 --network pano2
    # ./tcshow
    # ./tcdel